Share this article

 Alta Plaza park

-If you live anywhere near San Francisco’s Pacific Heights neighborhood, Alta Plaza (dog) park San Francisco is a public space with stunning views of the Golden Gate Bridge.
+If you live anywhere near San Francisco’s Pacific Heights neighborhood, Alta Plaza (dog) park is a public space with stunning views of the Golden Gate Bridge.
 Dogs can enjoy time off-leash on the paved pathways and sloped grass area of the southeast corner of the park.

 Location: Jackson St. &, Steiner St, San Francisco, CA 94115, United States